San Antonio Schools Offering EMT Training

 This basic program requires only six credit hours to complete.
-In addition to the EMT basic course, there is also a clinical class associated with it.
-The program is typically offered during summer and spring semesters.
-Students attend classes from 1:00 pm to 5:00 pm, three times a week.
-Finally, students must also complete 45 clinical hours.
+In addition to the EMT basic course, there is a clinical class associated with it.
+The EMT program looks at the basics of life support and medical care in ambulances.
+The 1-credit clinical puts you on site, learning through doing.

 Bachelor of Science in Emergency Health Sciences